 William Monroe Trotter Multicultural Center

-The Trotter Multicultural Center promotes a campus and communityin which all students can prosper academically and socially, and provide services to build a supportive environment in which all students can develop a better understanding and appreciation for the Multicultural diversity represented at the University.
-For a Family Matters article about Trotter, click here.
+The Trotter Multicultural Center promotes a campus community in which all students can prosper academically and socially, providing services to build a supportive environment in which all students can develop a better understanding and appreciation for the multicultural diversity represented at the University of Michigan.